Alan Giddins, Non-Executive Chair

 Executive Directors

-Sarah Sergeant was appointed under a service agreement dated 19 July 2021.
 Alex Pease was appointed under a service agreement dated 10 October 2022.
+Simon Jones was appointed under a service agreement dated 22 April 2024.
 Their service contracts do not contain fixed term periods.

 Non-Executive Directors